 I became coordinator of the Social Studies Teacher Education program in 1992.
 I taught the Pedagogy and Practice in the Teaching of Social Studies seminar that prepares students for their student teaching.
 I also placed and supervised student teachers.
 We have an excellent, selective social studies teaching program with a strong reputation among area schools.
 Our Social Studies Teacher Education program is nationally accredited.
 We have wonderful collaborative links with talented and committed mentor social studies teachers in local middle and secondary schools, many of whom are our own graduates.
 We also have a graduate program in Social Studies Teacher Education.
 The M.A.T. degree offers teacher certification in a concise one year program or as a combined five year program.
 Our Social Studies Teacher Education program has a very strong network of alumni who are increasingly also serving as Alumni-Mentors.
 We established an Ithaca College Social Studies Alumni facebook group with one hundred fifty-five members sharing resources, ideas and initiatives.

 I have had a wonderful time teaching, working with and advising Ithaca College students.
 Many graduates remain in contact with me as they pursue successful careers in a variety of professions and activities.
-Our current students are very involved in their classes, internships, campus life and the Students History Association.
+We have a closed facebook page specific to our alumni "History and News: Ithaca College and the World" with 228 members and growing.
+Our current students are very involved in their classes, internships, campus life and the History Club.
 I encourage student civic involvement and am personally engaged in a number of community and international activities.
 I look forward to hearing from potential history and social studies teacher education majors.